olliw42/fastmavlink/README.md

 FastMavlink is designed to be the most lightweight and most performant [MAVLink](https://mavlink.io/en/) C library, additionally providing novel features.

-It may not reach the goals to 100.00%, not now and not then, but as compared to the standard [pymavlink-mavgen](https://github.com/ArduPilot/pymavlink) library it provides drastically improved performance, in terms of cpu time, flash, and RAM footprint, and capabilities.
+It may not reach the goals to 100.00%, not now and not then, but as compared to the standard [pymavlink-mavgen](https://github.com/ArduPilot/pymavlink) library it provides drastically improved performance, in terms of CPU time, flash, and RAM footprint, and capabilities.

 This is not achieved by some magic vodoo coding tricks, but simply by a careful design which avoids superfluous calculations, obscure data fields, and unnecessary use of RAM and stack.